ryan-parag/ryanparag.com/notes/portfolio-redesign.md

 ![New Portfolio](../static/portfolio-redesign-new.png)

 👆[My new portfolio](https://ryanparag.com) ✨.
-This time, I chose some more modern technologies:
+This time, I chose to use a few newer tools so I can act like I'm cool 😎:
 - Figma for ideating/designing
 - React and Gatsby
 - Styled Components